-The tributaries in our Southern area and in the Rio Negro Northern area have lagoon after lagoon, filled with hard-fighting Peacock Bass (Cichla pinima in the South and Cichla temensis in the North) that can reach up to 24lbs and 30lbs respectively.
+The tributaries in our Southern area and in the Rio Negro Northern area have lagoon after lagoon, filled with hard-fighting Peacock Bass (Cichla pinima in the Southern Region and Cichla temensis in the Middle and Northern Region) that can reach up to 24lbs and 30lbs respectively.
 Fish hold up in fallen trees and tree stands, drop offs, points and sandy beaches as well as in the thick structure of the huge lagoons and river points.

 Our fishing boats are 17ft skiffs with raised decks, fishing seats if needed, 30Hp engines and electric trolling motor.
 Each boats will have an ice box filled with ice and drinks of your choice.
 Two anglers share a boat with a guide.
 These boats are light and can easily be carried and dragged into landlocked lagoons and lakes if needed.

-Peacock Bass are structure-loving fish, although spawning fish are often seen with their young dimpling the flat mirror glass surface of a quiet lagoon.
-If they don’t want to eat a bait, they’ll want to kill it with explosive strikes and that’s NO exaggeration.
-Baits have to be worked fast here in the Amazon.
-Nothing slow swims in the Amazon and stays alive for long.
+Peacock Bass are structure-loving fish, although parenting fish are often seen with their young dimpling the flat mirror glass surface of a quiet lagoon.
+If they don’t want to eat a bait, they’ll want to kill it with their all-explosive strikes, NO exaggeration.
+Baits have to be worked fast here, as nothing slow swims in the Amazon and stays alive for long.

 In the rainy season, the waters rise incredibly.
 A river that is only 100m wide within its banks in the dry season, may be 20 or more kilometers wide in the rainy season, spread way out into the flooded jungle.
 Fishing during that time is like finding a needle in a haystack as the predators have followed the baitfish far back into the jungle.
 Once the rains stop and the levels recede back out of the jungle and into the river banks, this is prime time to catch this magnificent adversary.